briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="1496" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/44b218d3-2492-4fe3-b570-3921bc7be8fa">

 And now you see the columns we defined ourselves: species, data_type, and file.
-I'll select those along with a fiew other fields that might be useful to search on.
+I'll select those along with a few other fields that might be useful to search on.
 I'll also remove the fields I don't need.
 Make sure you select "Facet" as "Values" for the `species` and `data_type` fields:

 <img width="1496" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/b4c4b54a-5189-469a-9c8e-0da183a5ba0d">